cryptobuks/ngnear-A-gig-economy-platform/README.md

 ## How to install

 - Clone this repo.
 - Create a MySQL database, and a MySQL user with full permissions for that database.
-If you're interested, the privileges actually needed are: CREATE, ALTER, DELETE, INSERT, SELECT, UPDATE, LOCK TABLES
+If you're interested, the privileges actually needed are: CREATE, ALTER, DELETE, INSERT, SELECT, UPDATE, LOCK TABLES.
 Note down the MySQL details: username, password, database name and server host name.
 If MySQL is running on the same server as your website, the server host name is likely to be 127.0.0.1 or localhost.
 - Open qa-config.php in your text editor, insert the MySQL details at the top, and save the file.
 Do not use a word processor such as Microsoft Word for this, but rather Notepad or another appropriate text editing program.
 - Go to installers folder and run the sql_to_run.sql file in your MySQL IDE or Phpmyadmin.
+- Go to browser and run the site.
+That's it.

 ## How to deploy the smart contract on Aurora EVM